-The sound of your voice is an important part of your identity.
-It's used to make contact with others, convey emotions and create connections.
-Your voice is a part of your identity--you can often be recognized just by the sound of your voice.
+The sound of your voice is used to make contact with others, convey emotions and create connections.
+Your voice is a part of your identity.
+Often, you may be recognized, by the sound of your voice.
 Everyone needs their voice, particularly those who rely on their voice for their livelihood.
 This includes teachers, coaches, politicians, actors and singers.

-Voice problems can be caused by voice misuse and overuse (e.g. from yelling or straining to speak loudly).
+Voice problems may be caused by voice misuse and overuse (e.g. from yelling or straining to speak loudly).
 Disorders may also be associated with:

 Growths on the vocal cords (e.g. nodules, polyps)